-- The Roger Williams Park Botanical Center, Carousel, and Museum of Natural History will open for Wednesday, July 1 on a limited basis and following recommended sanitation and social distancing guidelines.
+- The Roger Williams Park Botanical Center Carousel, and Museum of Natural History are open on a limited basis and following recommended sanitation and social distancing guidelines.

-- All outdoor athletic fields, courts, and other sports facilities are open and available for organized youth and adult sports activities following social distancing guidelines, current group size restrictions in accordance with RIDEMand an approved permit.
+- All outdoor athletic fields, courts, and other sports facilities are open and available for organized youth and adult sports activities following social distancing guidelines, current group size restrictions in accordance with RIDEM and approved permits.

 - Users should sanitize hands before and after play and not share equipment.

 - Users waiting to utilize a section or area of the field should wait outside the field of play until previous users have vacated to ensure proper social distancing.

 - North Burial Ground is open to the public seven days a week from 8:00 AM to 4:00 PM Guests must observe social distancing guidelines and group sizes must not exceed current guidelines for social gatherings.

 - City planning applications, licensing, and permit reviews, including building, plumbing, mechanical and electrical, will require residents and businesses to use online and email tools for submission of materials and payment.
 In cases where this is not possible, documents can be dropped off at specified times or submitted through the drop-box located at the back entrance of 444 Westminster Street (accessible by the parking lot on Greene St)